-Here at incident.io, we provide a Slack-based incident response tool.
-The product is powered by a monolithic Go backend service, serving an API that powers Slack interactions, serves an API for our web dashboard, and runs background jobs that help run our customers incidents.
+Here at incident.io, we provide a comprehensive Slack-based incident response tool, powered by a monolithic Go backend service.
+This service manages API interactions for Slack, powers a web dashboard, and runs background jobs essential for incident management.

 Incidents are high-stakes, and we want to know when something has gone wrong.
-One of the tools we use is Sentry, which is where our Go backend send its errors.
+One of the tools we use is Sentry, which is where our Go backend sends its errors.

 When something goes wrong, we:

 Sadly, standard Go errors don't have stacktraces.
-In fact, the way Go wants to model errors makes it hard to get much value from a tool like Sentry at all.
+The way Go wants to model errors makes it hard to get much value from a tool like Sentry at all.

 We've had a nightmare getting errors to work for us.
 While we're a long way from perfect, our setup is much closer to what we were used to in other languages, and Sentry is much more useful as a result.